OpenDSA/OpenDSA/RST/en/Testing/TestCoverage.rst

 cases to cover each branch.
 Try it this time with code visible.
 Try to get over 90% code coverage.

-.. avembed::  AV/Testing/Triangle/resources/js/TriangleClassifier.js pe
+.. avembed:: AV/Testing/Triangle/new/TriangleApplet.html pe
-   :points: 2.0
-   :required: True
-   :threshold: 0.9
    :long_name: Triangle Testing

-   :exer_opts: JXOP-debug=true&amp;JOP-lang=en&amp;JXOP-code=java_generic
-   :url_params: code=true
+AV/Testing/Triangle/new/TriangleApplet.html pe
+AV/Sorting/shellsortPRO.html pe

 So, did you find it easier to get code coverage when you had the code in front of you?